mjafferiqbal18/SIGL/README.md

 SIGL takes in input SIGs in the form of SPADE JSON files

-In order to generate your own SIG, execute the following command in the "SIG Generator" folder
+In order to generate your own SIG, read the instructions in the SIGgenerator directory

 ## Training and Validation